tranlenam/RISMIMOCutoffRatemax/README.md

 # Optimization of RIS-aided MIMO Systems via the Cutoff Rate

-This capsule contains the code for the following scientific paper:
+This repo is cloned from [this CodeOcean capsule](https://codeocean.com/capsule/1300715/tree/v1), which contains the code for the following scientific paper:

 Nemanja Stefan Perović, Le-Nam Tran, Marco Di Renzo, and Mark F. Flanagan, "Optimization of RIS-aided MIMO Systems via the Cutoff Rate," IEEE Wireless Commun.
 Lett. ,  vol. 10, no.8, pp. 1692-1696, Aug.
 2021.